rashadksh/csv-analyzer/README.md

 ### Running tests

-Tests are ran outside docker as a proof that they can literally everywhere.
+Tests are ran outside docker as a proof that they can literally run anywhere.
 Make sure to run `yarn install` in the root directory.
 Then run `task test`.